-The central question: "How do you engage both your current and your new generation of employees in your digital change?"
+The question is: How can companies engage both current and new generations of employees in digital transformation?

-Thousands of happy Funk-e clients
+Thousands of Happy Funk-e Clients

-starts at Funk-e
+Starts at Funk-e